 Each retreat is limited to 10 participants to ensure sufficient space to physically distance.
 We request that you remain physically distanced while eating, wash your hands when entering the building, and take advantage of hand sanitizer located in the retreat center.

-We expect there will be a few people in each retreat that are not vaccinated against COVID-19.
-We are following CDC guidance and request that attendees wear a mask while not eating or drinking if they are not vaccinated against COVID-19.
-You are not required to wear a mask if you are fully vaccinated and feel comfortable not wearing a mask in a group setting.
+We are following CDC guidance and request that attendees wear a mask while not eating or drinking, regardless of vaccination status.
 Please note that this is subject to change based on CDC guidance and local COVID-19 rates.

 Half of our retreats are reserved for Black people and People of Color.